 Tessellation and sampling units

-Following good practice recommendations from scientific literature (Olofsson et al., 2014), inferences of forest land use area changes for the FRA 2020 RSS were obtained from a sample-based approach.
+Following good practice recommendations from scientific literature (Olofsson et al., 2014), estimates of forest land use area changes for the FRA 2020 RSS were obtained from a sample-based approach.

 Sample data was collected following a stratified random sampling design.
 The Earth’s surface was divided into equal area hexagons (39.62 ha each), originating from a discrete global grid of equally sized hexagons.
-This produced more than 1.2*109 hexagons, out of which approximately 335 million fell on land and constituted our sampling frame.
-An additional assessment was carried out for a 1 ha square centroid in each hexagon to collect more detailed information on land use and tree cover, land-use change and related drivers (Figure 1).
+This produced more than 1.2*109 hexagons, treated as sample units to which cover estimates were attached, out of which approximately 335 million fell on land and constituted our sampling frame.
+An additional cover assessment was carried out for a 1 ha square sample unit located at the centroid of each hexagon to collect more detailed information on land use and tree cover, land-use change and related drivers (Figure 1).

 Figure 1.
 Hexagonal tessellation of the Earth, based on a truncated icosahedron and single hexagon plot with 1-hectare square centroid